xamarin/dev-days-labs/HandsOnLab/README.md

 ### Validate App.cs

 Open the App.cs file and you will see the entry point for the application, which is the constructor for App().
-It simply creates the new SpeakersPage, and then wraps it in a navigation page to get a nice title bar.
+It simply creates the  SpeakersPage, and then wraps it in a navigation page to get a nice title bar.

 ### Run the App!

-Now, you can set the iOS, Android, or UWP (Windows/VS2015 only) as the start project and start debugging.
+Set the iOS, Android, or UWP (Windows/VS2015 only) as the startup project and start debugging.

 ![Startup project](http://content.screencast.com/users/JamesMontemagno/folders/Jing/media/020972ff-2a81-48f1-bbc7-1e4b89794369/2016-07-11_1442.png)